How it started

 California Closets, an long-established and beloved custom closet and home organization brand, has a passionate customer base of homeowners who hire the company again and again.

-But the company wanted to deepen its understanding of the new customer mindset, especially at the earliest stages of their customer journey.
+But the company wanted to deepen its understanding of the new customer experience and mindset, especially at the earliest stages of their customer journey.
 What were the tipping point moments and related emotions that spark a customer’s first call to the company?
 And how can California Closets best find, reach, and and build a relationship with them?

 What we did